 How to Grow Candy Corn Plants

 Gardeners who have experienced a mature candy corn plant will tell you it's a centerpiece in any pollinator garden, attracting scores of butterflies and hummingbirds with its tubular, nectar-rich blossoms.
-Candy corn plants are easy for beginners, as they require little care beyond proper sitting in the warm, sunny garden.
+Candy corn plants are easy for beginners, as they require little care beyond proper sitting in a warm, sunny garden.
 They do best in ordinary, well-drained soil.

 Full sun will reward you with the highest bloom count on your candy corn plants.
-Plants will also grow in partial sun, with reduced blooming.
+Plants will also grow in partial sun, though with fewer blooms.

-In spite of its delicate blooms, candy corn plant is tough, and will tolerate clay soil as well as the salty conditions of a beachside garden.
+In spite of its delicate blooms, candy corn plant is a tough species that will tolerate clay soil as well as the salty conditions of a beachside garden.
 Candy corn plants do not grow well in wet or boggy soils.

 Temperature and Humidity

 Candy corn plants are known for their rugged nature and their ability to thrive in poor soils.
-Supplemental fertilizer isn't necessary, and may trigger plants to produce excessive foliage at the expense of fewer blooms.
+Supplemental fertilizer isn't necessary, and may cause plants to produce excessive foliage at the expense of fewer blooms.
 However, spreading 1 inch of good compost around the plants each spring does improve the vigor and blooming of the plants.

 Propagating Candy Corn Plant

 If you live in a warm region and your candy corn plant survives from past seasons, you can propagate it by division.
-This also rejuvenates plants that can get too woody after a few years.
+This also rejuvenates plants that get too woody after a few years in the same location.

 Because the flowers grow all along the stems of candy corn plants, you can prune the plant to give it a tidy shape without sacrificing any flowers during the growing season.
 Cut the plants back hard in late winter to encourage a new flush of growth in the spring.

 Candy corn plants can grow in large containers or urns outdoors, using an all-purpose potting soil.
-(They are generally too large to grow in pots as indoor plants.
+(They are generally too large to grow in pots as indoor plants.)
 Choose a container at least 18 inches to accommodate these large plants.
 Repotting isn't necessary for plants grown as annuals, but when growing them as perennials in warmer climates, it may help to repot them every few years as they fill their pots with dense roots.

 Growing From Seeds